Apprentice Power Systems Engineer

 If it sounds like something you'd like to know more about, you'll be able to:

-• 📞 Join a call - Ask your own questions and hear more about what the job's really like
+📞 Join an ‘Insights Call’ - This is an online call where you can ask your own questions and hear more about what the job's really like

 It will take about 5 minutes to read through - by the end, you'll know if this is worth exploring or if you should look at something else.